GiT-LiHiS/Simple_Calc/README.md

 -Things i learned-

-My first proper GUI program
+My first proper GUI program.
-How GUI affects coding and logic
+How GUI affects coding and logic.
-New syntaxes (theme ^= true)
+New syntaxes (theme ^= true).
-How JavaFX elements work
+How JavaFX elements work.
-How to link css stylesheets to program
+How to link css stylesheets to program.
 Various other things!

 -To-Do-
-Clean the code
+Clean the code.
-Check variable names
+Check variable names.
-Remove useless system prints
+Remove useless system prints.